Responsive Web Design with HTML5 and CSS 4th Edition

 Another chapter bursting with CSS goodness.
 Want to know about text and box shadows?
 What about multiple backgrounds and linear and radial gradients?
 Repeating gradients?
 CSS filters like blur and sepia?
 Masks and Clipping?
 Mix-blend modes?
 It's all in here.
 And more besides!

-SVGs are an essential part of a responsive developers toolkit.
-We cover the most practical use-cases for SVG; how to insert SVGs directly into markup, inside an object element, as a background image and standard image.
-We also cover creating an SVG sprite sheet, and how SVGs can be animated and optimisied for use on the web.
+SVGs are an essential part of a responsive developer's toolkit.
+You'll learn about practical use-cases for SVG; how to insert SVGs directly into markup, inside an object element, as a background image and standard image.
+You'll also learn about how to use an SVG sprite sheet, and how SVGs can be animated and optimised for use on the web.

 Transitions, Transformations and Animations